Guilhemvnt/Car-AI/README.md

 # Car-AI
-Small AI of a car run on coppeliasim\n
+Small AI of a car run on coppeliasim
 Language used : C